GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Monk.md

 You gain either the Athletics, Lore, or Survival skill.
 You gain training in either the Bow, Chakram, Dagger, or javelin.

 #### Aura: Cloaking Aura
-Anytime a creature affected by your aura is attempting to hide, it gains a +3 bonus to hiding from all senses.
+Anytime a creature affected by your aura is attempting to hide, it gains a +3 bonus to the DV of detecting it.

 #### Initiate: Eye in the Winds
 Choose one of your modes of movement, it is increased by 1 yard.
 Anytime you perferom a rest, you may change the selected mode of movement.